 Average property prices are still comparatively low in such cities, but living standards are accelerating rapidly.
 The average home in Manchester costs just £187,100.
 In Birmingham, it’s £178,500.

-In addition, the pandemic has played a major role, as millions embraced the opportunity to work predominantly or exclusively from home.
-Many of whom have abandoned London in search of greener pastures up north, where their money is worth considerably more than it was in the capital.
+In addition, the pandemic has played a major role, as millions have embraced the opportunity to work predominantly or exclusively from home.
+Many of them have abandoned London in search of greener pastures up north, where their money is worth considerably more than it was in the capital.